straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 azurerm_resource_group.test: Creating...
   location:         "" => "centralus"
-  name:             "" => "terraform-vault-rf"
+  name:             "" => "terraform-vault-rg"
   tags.%:           "" => "1"
   tags.environment: "" => "Production"
-azurerm_resource_group.test: Creation complete after 1s (ID: /subscriptions/<Subscription Id>/resourceGroups/terraform-vault-rf)
+azurerm_resource_group.test: Creation complete after 1s (ID: /subscriptions/<Subscription Id>/resourceGroups/terraform-vault-rg)

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

 ## Pros and Cons

-This approach of leveraging vault to manage Terraform connections to Azure has some great benefits but also a few drawbacks that will determine how viable a solution this is in your automation workflow.
+This approach of leveraging Vault to manage Terraform connections to Azure has some great benefits but also a few drawbacks that will determine how viable a solution this is in your automation workflow.

 **Pros**

-* Generating Service Principals can have granular scope by implementing several vault roles
+* Generating Service Principals can have granular scope by implementing several Vault roles
 * Service Principal secrets are less visible
-* Short lived Service Principals that are revokable give me better security practices
+* Short-lived, revokable Service Principal management is a great security practice
+* Vault will automatically revoke expired credentials
 * Terraform's Vault provider makes easy work of getting secrets

 **Cons**

 * Service Principal creation can take from 10 seconds up to a couple minutes
 * Each time `plan` OR `apply` is ran, a new Service Principal is generated
-  * As of the latest release of Vault 1.1.0, [Vault Agent Caching](https://www.vaultproject.io/docs/agent/caching/index.html) would alleviate this.
+  * As of the latest release of Vault 1.1.0, [Vault Agent Caching](https://www.vaultproject.io/docs/agent/caching/index.html) would alleviate this
-* The Vault Service Principal that is required needs advanced permissions in Active Directory
+* The Vault Service Principal that is required needs advanced permissions in Azure Active Directory

 ## Conclusion

 In this blog we have walked through how to dynamically generate Azure Service Principals using Hashicorp Vault.
-The granularity that a vault role enables give us great control over who can request which type of Service Principals they can create.
-Furthermore, short lived secrets limit the exposure and eliminate hard coded secrets within automation pipelines.
+The granularity that a Vault role enables, give us great control over who can request which type of Service Principals they can create.
+Furthermore, short-lived and auto revokable secrets limit the exposure and eliminate hard coded secrets within automation pipelines.